EMC China Lab

 What is CE Certification?

 CE stands for Conformity European or Conformité Européenne, meaning "European Conformity."
 It originated with the European Community, which later became the European Union.
 CE certification is a mandatory requirement for products sold within EU member states.
 It signifies compliance with safety, health, and environmental standards.
-The CE mark acts as a safety badge and is the "passport" for manufacturers entering the European market.
+The ce mark acts as a safety badge and is the "passport" for manufacturers entering the European market.
 Products bearing the CE mark meet EU legal requirements and can be sold across EU member states without additional national compliance.

 Common Types of Heaters